 If SilverScript Insurance Company denies your request for coverage of (or payment for) a prescription medication, you have the right to ask for a redetermination (appeal) of their decision.
 You have 60 days from the date of their Notice of Denial of Medicare Prescription Drug Coverage to ask for a redetermination.
-The Redetermination Form is available on Caremark's website at https://caremark.com or on the EHP website at https://employeehealthplan.clevelandclinic.org.
+The Redetermination Form is available on Caremark's website at https://employeehealthplan.clevelandclinic.org.
 The completed form should be sent to: